Remi-Rossello/WEBSITE/README.md

-This is the repository from which my website gets deployed
+This is the repository from which my website https://cozywebplace.netlify.app/ gets deployed.